 What Is The Best Time To Eat Almonds For Weight Loss?

-The time you eat these nuts matters as much as their servings.
-Most food experts suggest having almonds in the morning to help you lose weight effectively.
+Most food experts suggest having almonds as a between-meal snack to help you lose weight effectively by controlling hunger.
 It might explain why participants had almonds as a mid-morning snack in one of the studies we evaluated earlier.

 What Is The Best Serving Of Almonds For Weight Loss?

 There are many questions and searches online about the healthy serving size of almonds.
-As we all know, you need to consume a healthy amount that keeps you within your daily calorie requirements.
-In most particular studies, participants consume 1 ounce of almonds.
+As we all know, you need to consume a proper portion that keeps you within your daily calorie requirements.
+In most particular studies, participants consume 1 ounce of almonds per day.

 Likewise, most health and nutrition websites use 1 ounce as their standard almond serving.
-So, it is safe to say that you need to consume one ounce of almonds every day.
+So, it is safe to say that you can aim to have a one ounce serving of almonds, as often as every day.

 The Bottom Line